 “Learning about my mom’s diagnosis was one of those things you don’t imagine happening, Kyla said.
 “While you’re in a ‘kid mindset,’ you don’t think about it.
 It was scary and sad in the moment, but as it was happening our bond got stronger and we started doing more things together.”

-Part of Melissa Charles’ cancer journey included losing her hair, which led her to Beautiful You by Profile, a non-profit organization that supports and helps women and girls undergoing cancer treatment look and feel beautiful.
+Part of Melissa Charles’ experience with cancer included the loss of her hair, which led her to Beautiful You by Profile, a non-profit organization that supports and helps women and girls undergoing cancer treatment look and feel beautiful.

 “Beautiful You created a wig for my mom, whose hair didn’t grow back after her cancer,” Kyla said.
 “They were super kind to her and that wig gave her strength.”